Offshore Corporations & Trusts

 OFFSHORE COMPANY USES:

 As most other companies, an offshore company may enter into contracts, open bank accounts, purchase and sell various products and services, own property.
 A typical offshore entity, also known as an international business company (or an offshore IBC) does not have tax liabilities in its home jurisdiction (however it may have to pay taxes in the jurisdictions the actual business activities are being carried on).
 At the same time, it must also operate outside of the country of incorporation.
-A typical IBC is effectively a corporation with a limited liability.
+Typicallly offshore corporations are effectively a corporation with a limited liability.
 This liability is limited only by company’s shares.
 Shares are owned by one or more shareholders while the company is managed by director(s).

 Offshore incorporation can be carried out in a number of jurisdictions, including Anguilla, BVI, Belize, Seychelles, Panama and Nevis.
 The main decision criteria are price, reputation of the jurisdiction and time to incorporate.
 For instance, an offshore BVI company is the most popular among offshore entities, highly regarded by incorporators and business owners alike.
 An alternative would be a Seychelles company, which is the most affordable among popular offshore jurisdictions.
 Belize IBC is a prudent balance between price, reputation and proximity to fairly developed banking system of Belize.

 An alternative to incorporating in a classical offshore jurisdiction would be to register one’s company in an onshore country with favorable legal and tax benefits.
 These jurisdictions include Hong Kong, Canada, UK, Gibraltar, some USA states, most prominent of which is Delaware.
 Registration in these jurisdictions is reputable and may carry some of the benefits associated with offshore companies.